kevinkresna25/gzctf-demo/README.md

 - **Service Management**: Complete lifecycle management for containers
 - **Error Handling**: Robust error handling with proper exit codes
 - **Cross-platform**: Works on Linux, macOS, and Windows (WSL)

+## 🏆 What is GZCTF?

+[GZCTF](https://github.com/GZTimeWalker/GZCTF) is an open-source Capture The Flag (CTF) platform used by universities and organizations worldwide.
+It features:

+- **Modern Web Interface**: Built with React and ASP.NET Core
+- **Challenge Management**: Support for various challenge types (Web, Crypto, Reverse, etc.)
+- **Real-time Scoring**: Live scoreboard and team rankings
+- **Multi-language Support**: Internationalization support
+- **Docker Integration**: Container-based challenge deployment
+- **Professional Grade**: Used in major CTF competitions globally

+This demo script helps you get started with GZCTF using Docker Compose, but for production deployments, consider using the official tools.

 ## 📋 Prerequisites